 The predominant solution methods in CSP are backtracking algorithms.
-Bessiere, Bouyakhf, Mechqrane, and Wahbi (2011) took them a step further with backtracking on a dynamic total ordering between agents guided by nogoods.
+[Bessiere et al., 2011] took them a step further with backtracking on a dynamic total ordering between agents guided by nogoods.
 Our approach, however, allows for cyclic dependency between contexts.
-Hirayama and Yokoo (2005) presented a suite of algorithms for solving distributed SAT (DisSAT), based on a random assignment and improvement flips to reduce conflicts.
-However, these algorithms are geared towards finding a single model, and an extension to streaming multiple (or all) models is not straightforward; for other works on distributed CSP and SAT, this is similar.
+In [Hirayama and Yokoo, 2005], a suite of algorithms was presented for solving distributed SAT (DisSAT), based on a random assignment and improvement flips to reduce conflicts.
+However, the algorithms are geared towards finding a single model, and an extension to streaming multiple (or all) models is not straightforward; for other works on distributed CSP and SAT, this is similar.